ServusCarolus/tl-switch/README.md

     if [ -d "/opt/tex/$USER/bin" ] ; then
         PATH="/opt/tex/$USER/bin:$PATH"
     fi

+Another approach would put the snippet in everyone's `.bashrc`, then add `source .bashrc` to everyone's `.profile`.
+That would renew the path environment every time one opens a terminal.
+Or one can set terminals to open a login shell.

 When editing root's `.bashrc`, remember to use `sudo su` or specify `/root/.bashrc` as the file.
 Otherwise `sudo nano ~/.bashrc` refers to the user's `.bashrc` file instead.

 # Step 4: Install the Script